 - Day-neutral strawberry plant types have three peak periods of fruiting.
-Usually, these fall as early June, mid July and late August, which provides a nicely spread out crop.
+Usually, these fall as early June, mid-July and late August, which provides a nicely spread outcrop.

-In addition to time of fruiting, hardiness and the type of fruit are other considerations when planning the kinds of strawberry fruit you install.
+In addition to the time of fruiting, hardiness and the type of fruit are other considerations when planning the kinds of strawberry fruit you install.